Project Manager Skills and Competencies

 There are many factors affecting the success of a project.
 The characteristics of the project, business environment, location of the project, team characteristics, technological uncertainty, and other elements have impacts on the project’s goals.

-Project managers deal with issues, problems, systems, processes as well as people.
+Having project management skills is a must-have for professionals who are authorized to take a project from initiation to completion with more efficiency.
+Project managers deal with issues, problems, systems, processes as well as people every day.
 Therefore they need a variety of skills to perform the project.
 Below are the nine skills that project managers need.
 Certainly project manager skills are not limited to the following nine but below are the core skills.

 All the managers are not leaders vice versa all the leaders are not managers.
 Leadership and management are two different but complementary terms.
 Leaders set a vision, inspire people and guide them towards success.

-One of the main responsibility of a project manager is to complete the project on time.
-A project manager must have ability to control the duration of the project and the activities.
+One of the main responsibilities of a project manager is to complete the project on time.
+A project manager must have the ability to control the duration of the project and the activities.
 Therefore scheduling is a core skill for an effective project manager.

 All the projects involve risks that have the potential to affect the project’s objectives.
 Some of the risks may have positive effects, some of them have negative.
 A project manager can not complete the project without managing and controlling the risks effectively.

 Communication is one of the most important skills of this list.
 For many project managers, project management is all about communicating with people.
-Project managers with lack of strong communication skills are not capable of expressing their ideas to the team members.
+A Project manager with a lack of strong communication skills is not capable of expressing his/her ideas to the team members.
 A project manager must also establish good communication channels between the project team and the customer organization.

 Coaching is a process of guiding the team and improving their performance.
 Project managers with coaching skills focus on helping the team to unlock their own potential.